 SunWater's proposed corrective maintenance costs are set out in Table 5.6 above.

-No other stakeholders commented on this item.
+No other stakeholders commented on this item for the Draft Report

 A breakdown of historical and forecast expenditure on corrective maintenance is provided in Table 5.12 below.